Kailyn Dudukovich: College career

 Dudukovich led the Ohio State Buckeyes with 7 goals in her freshman season in 2021, being named to the Big Ten Conference all-freshman team and third-team All-Big Ten.
-She repeated her total of 7 goals in her sophomore season, including a hat trick against Maryland with the help of two penalties.
-She scored a team-high 11 goals and dished a career-high 5 assists in her junior season, earning second-team All-Big Ten honors.
-In her senior season, she came within one goal of Ohio State's single-season scoring record, finishing with 19 goals, while she also broke Tiffany Cameron's 40-goal program career record with 44 herself in 82 appearances.
+She repeated her total of 7 goals in her sophomore season in 2022, including a hat trick against Maryland with the help of two penalties.
+She scored a team-high 11 goals and dished a career-high 5 assists in her junior season in 2023, earning second-team All-Big Ten honors.
+In her senior season in 2024, she came within one goal of Ohio State's single-season scoring record, finishing with 19 goals, while she also broke Tiffany Cameron's 40-goal program career record with 44 herself in 82 appearances.
 In the postseason, she scored the winning goal in the first round of the Big Ten tournament and scored two times as Ohio State reached the third round of the NCAA tournament.
 She was named first-team All-Big Ten and first-team All-American.

 Club career

-Portuguese club Braga announced on July 10, 2025, that the club had signed Dudukovich to her first professional contract on a one-year deal.
+Portuguese club Braga announced on July 10, 2025, that they had signed Dudukovich to her first professional contract on a one-year deal.
+She made her professional debut on August 27, as a late substitute in a 3–1 win against Valur in the UEFA Women's Champions League second qualifying round.
+On October 12, she earned her first professional assist in a 5–2 victory over Torreense, Braga's first league win of the season.
+On November 23, she made her first start and scored her first professional goals – four of them – in a 10–0 rout of UDS Roriz in the Taça da Liga Feminina.